 Update the Configuration Record

-Go to Shopping Catalog > Multi-Image Option.
-In the list, add the name of the custom transaction item option we set up (in my case, it's custcol_slogan).
+Then, select Shopping Catalog > Multi-Image Option.
+In the table, add the name of the custom transaction item option you just set up (in my case, it's custcol_slogan).

 Make the URL Component Friendly

-While we're editing the config record, we should also add a friendly URL parameter name for the option.
+While we're editing the configuration record, we should also add a friendly URL parameter name for the option.
 Adding one would change, for example, it from &custcol_slogan=amazing to &slogan=amazing.

 To do this, go to Shopping Catalog > Item Options and add a line into the Item options and custom transaction column fields table.
 As it's a simple item option, you only need to add the ID and the name you want to use as a synonym.